wavefrontHQ/docs/pages/doc/delta_counters.md

 Delta counters have some special characeristics.
-* The timestamp of a delta counter is the time at which the point was *aggregated* on the Wavefront service side.
+* The timestamp of a delta counter is the time at which the point was *aggregated* by the Wavefront service.
 For regular counters, the timestamp is the time when the counter is *emitted*.
 * If the source for your delta counters stops reporting, Wavefront initially continues reporting once a minute for 1 hour.
 If the source does not report for an hour, Wavefront resets a delta counter to 0, stops aggregating, and stops reporting.